 The average household income in the United States by 1950 was $5,000.
 Women comprised no more than 30 percent of the work force.
 A fourth of those positions were clerical.
 If Cordes did not get on the train, she was looking at life as a secretary.

 Cordes remembered in a conversation long after her retirement that a secretary in Manhattan, circa 1950, would make about $30 a week.
 By signing with the AAGPBL (becoming one of only 25 women in the league from New York state), Cordes made $50 a week.
-By the time the league folded, Cordes was 22 and getting $100 a week, $4 a week more than the average household income.
-By putting their 18-year-old on that train at Grand Central Station, the Cordes family handed her more opportunity than any of the “Seven Sisters” elite colleges could have offered at the time.v
+By the time the league folded, Cordes was 22 and getting $100 a week during the season, $4 a week more than the average household income.
+By putting their 17-year-old on that train at Grand Central Station, the Cordes family handed her more opportunity than any of the “Seven Sisters” elite colleges could have offered at the time.5

 Two of Cordie’s five seasons documented her pitching issues.
 In her first year, she won five games and lost 10.
 Her second year was worse: 3-15.
 One of her problems was that she was speeding through her warmup.
 Her manager at Battle Creek in 1951, former major leaguer (and future Hall of Famer) Dave Bancroft, helped her to slow down her warmup and improve her curveball.
 Even at her worst, Cordie was considered a valued prospect.
 While she was playing at Battle Creek, Max Carey, the manager of the Fort Wayne Daisies (and also a future Hall of Famer) once told her, “If they’re stupid enough to release you, I’ll pick you up.”
 (Cordie was actually traded later in that season to the Kalamazoo Lassies.)

-She was a professional caliber pitcher, but Cordie was still an 18-year-old girl at the time of her tryout.
+She was a professional caliber pitcher, but Cordie was still a 17-year-old girl at the time of her tryout.
 She felt that her first season of her career was her low point because of her extreme homesickness.
 It is hard to imagine in this day and age, but this was her first real time away from home.

 The AAGPBL folded after that 1954 season, and Cordie’s playing career ended.
 This grand experiment in professional women’s sports was running on fumes at this point.
 The teams drew well until 1953.
 At that point, games were still drawing over 1,000 spectators a night at minor-league ballparks.
 The league even attracted big names like Yankees announcer Mel Allen, who called Cordie’s championship game in 1953.